 The Cost of Disaster

-The economic impacts of natural disasters can be devastating to countries affected by earthquakes and tsunamis.
+The economic impacts of earthquakes and tsunamis can be devastating .
 The Chilean government estimated that nearly two million people became homeless and over 58,000 houses were completely destroyed.
-The damage from the earthquake and tsunami totalled more than $550 million U.S. dollars.
+The damage from the earthquake and tsunami totaled more than $550 million U.S. dollars.

 In Hawaii, the tsunami created over $23.5 million U.S. dollars in damage and the U.S. West Coast suffered an additional $1 million in damages.

 The Future of Tsunami Preparedness

 The global extent of this tsunami led to the creation of the Pacific Tsunami Warning and Mitigation System in 1965.
 Today, the U.S. Tsunami Warning System includes the National Tsunami Warning Center and Pacific Tsunami Warning Center that forecast wave heights and arrival times of tsunamis as they cross the ocean.

 An effective tsunami warning system relies on the free and open exchange and long-term management of global data and science products to mitigate, model, and forecast tsunamis.
 NCEI is the global data and information service for tsunamis.
 Global historical tsunami data, including more information about the 1960 Chilean earthquake and tsunami, are available via interactive maps and a variety of web services.

-For more information on how you can prepare for a tsunami, visit the National Tsunami Hazard Mitigation Program.
-Also, visit NCEI’s Natural Hazards website for more earthquake and tsunami data, images, and educational materials.
+For more information on how to prepare for a tsunami, visit the National Tsunami Hazard Mitigation Program.
+Also, visit NCEI’s Natural Hazards website for earthquake and tsunami data, images, and educational materials.